11 Public Storage SQL Interview Questions (Updated 2024)

 Answer:

-This query performs a join operation on the customer information and branch tables using the field.
-It then filters the results to return only those customer records where the field contains the string 'San Francisco'.
+This query performs a join operation on the customer information and branch tables using the branch_id field.
+It then filters the results to return only those customer records where the city field contains the string 'San Francisco'.
 The results will list all the customers who have a record at the San Francisco branch of Public Storage.

-The constraint is used to specify a condition that the data in a column must meet.
+The CHECK constraint is used to specify a condition that the data in a column must meet.
 If a row is inserted or updated and the data in the column doesn't meet the condition specified by the CHECK constraint, the operation will sadly fail.

-For example, you might use a constraint to ensure that a column contains only positive numbers, or that a date is within a certain range.
+For example, you might use a CHECK constraint to ensure that a column contains only positive numbers, or that a date is within a certain range.

 For example, if you had a table of Public Storage employees, here's an example of how to use the CHECK constraint in a CREATE TABLE statement: